grCod/poly/README.md

 # poly
 A python script that generates polymorphic webshells.
 Use it to encode your favourite shell and make it practically undetectable.
-if no shell is specified with the -p arguement,
-the default shell in the /webshells directory is used.
+If no shell is specified with the -p arguement,  the default shell in the /webshells directory is used.

 **Notice :**
 With asp shells it is recommended to use the default shell. ( /shells/shell.asp )